SlimmithJimmith/Aibodes/DEMO.md

-# PropertySwipe Demo Guide 🎬
+# Aibodes Demo Guide 🎬

-This guide will walk you through the key features of the PropertySwipe app.
+This guide will walk you through the key features of the Aibodes app.

 ## App Overview

-PropertySwipe is a real estate app that combines the familiar Tinder swiping interface with property browsing.
+Aibodes is a real estate app that combines the familiar Tinder swiping interface with property browsing.
 Users can swipe through properties, like the ones they're interested in, and get matched with sellers.

 ## Key Features Demo